adamlwgriffiths/jaweson/README.rst

             self.__im_required = 10

-Sometimes you rename classes or need to / from migrate from another format.
+Sometimes you rename classes or need to migrate from another format.
 Over-riding the serialised class name can be achieved by setting the desired name for the `__classname` variable of the jaweson.Serialiser class::